steemit/devportal/_community/resources.md

 **SteemPress** - [https://github.com/drov0/steempress](https://github.com/drov0/steempress)

-SteemPress is a wordpress plugin to allow you to automatically publish your articles to the Steem blockchain whenever you publish them on your blog.
+SteemPress is a WordPress plugin to allow you to automatically publish your articles to the Steem blockchain whenever you publish them on your blog.

 ### Services and databases